14 Alternative Ways to Manage Procurement RFP Process

 The RFP is a typical example of the "waterfall" ("anti-agile") process:

-• The scope of work must be defined upfront and committed to by a supplier, despite many risks and deviations in the project realization.
-That may be why so many technology projects fail to stay within the forecasted time and budget (refer to the famous CHAOS reports.)
+- The scope of work must be defined upfront and committed to by a supplier despite many risks and deviations in the project realization.
+That may be why many technology projects fail to stay within the forecasted time and budget (refer to the famous CHAOS reports.)

-• It favors "fixed price, fixed scope" contracts, where most risks and responsibilities shift the supplier's way.
+- It favors "fixed price, fixed scope" contracts, in which most risks and responsibilities shift to the supplier.
 Generally, the RFP process represents the lowest level of trust in suppliers and discourages strategic cooperation.

 From the TM Forum's indictment of the RFP, let's pick one count - a whopping 12-18 months to conclude a complex tender.